 Nespresso machines are often accused of being too noisy.
-This post reviews some of the best Nespresso machines that work quietly.
+This post reviews some of the best Nespresso machines that brew espresso very quietly.

 Nespresso Vs Lavazza

 Lavazza is a better option if you are looking for a machine that is affordable and still prepares good espresso shots using coffee pods.
-However if you are looking for something premium and long lasting Nespresso is better
+But if you are looking for something premium and long-lasting Nespresso is better.

 Ninja is a drip coffee system that brews coffee at normal pressure, while Nespresso brews Espresso-like coffee at high pressure.
-Here’s a detailed comparison in both leading coffee machine brands
+Here’s a detailed comparison of both leading coffee machine brands.

-Both Nespresso and Keurig are big names in pod based coffee makers industry.
-The main difference is Nespresso prepares small and dense shots of Espresso while Keurig prepare regular and plain serving of black coffee
+Both Nespresso and Keurig are big names in the pod-based coffee makers industry.
+The main difference is Nespresso prepares small and dense shots of Espresso while Keurig prepares black drip coffee.

 NESPRESSO Troubleshooting Guides